qmk/qmk_firmware/keyboards/phage_studio/pila87_mod/keymaps/horrortroll/readme.md

-# Default layout with VIA and custom LED effect
+# My personal keymap with VIA and custom LED effect

 Keymap is default 87 qwerty TKL layout